tatieliseeva/AGiR/README.md

 # AGiR

-Cell detection and classification for AGiR project
+Cell's with brocken micronuclei detection and classification.
+Classification accuracy on single cells: relativ-96%, absolut-100%.
+Detection needs to be finished.